igor-krawczuk/igor-krawczuk/content/about/_index.md

 but I am also open for consulting work, or out of the box ideas.
 Generally, I've found that the most interesting opportunities are those you didn't' expect, so please don't hesitate reaching out!

+[^1]:e.g. using natural language processing to quantify the consistency between the proclaimed values of corporate and political entities and their behaviour in markets/the political process